pchiorean/Indentz/docs/README.md

 # Indentz

 Collection of InDesign scripts for simple and repetitive tasks.
 Ideally, some of them should be invoked by a keyboard shortcut (**Edit > Keyboard Shortcuts... > Product Area > Scripts**; suggestions below each section).
-Some can be run by the [**Batch process**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script by Peter Kahrel.

 ---